AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Conviction or granted probation before a judgment for a moving violation while holding a provisional license

 If a judge decides you must attend one of these courses, you will receive a letter from the Maryland Department of Transportation Motor Vehicle Administration four to six weeks after your hearing.
-In these classes, you will learn safe driving strategies to avoid hazards.
 These courses are available both online and in person.

 Serious Injury and Monetary Thresholds

 There is no minimum serious injury or monetary threshold in Maryland.
 Because Maryland is an at-fault state, each party pays for damages based on their degree of fault.
-If you don’t agree with the payout, you can file a lawsuit and seek uncompensated economic damages, such as medical expenses or lost wages.
-You can also seek noneconomic damages, such as for pain, suffering, and anxiety.
+If you disagree with the payout, you can file a lawsuit and seek uncompensated economic damages, such as medical expenses or lost wages.
+You can also seek noneconomic damages for pain, suffering, and anxiety.

 Accident Reporting Requirements

-If you’re involved in a car accident that results in injury or death, you must report it to law enforcement within 15 days of the incident or be fined $150.
+If you’re involved in a car accident that results in injury or death, you must report it to law enforcement within 15 days of the incident to avoid license or registration revocation.

 Price Discrimination

-In Maryland, insurance providers can use your credit score to determine your rate on a new policy, but they cannot use it to deny the application, refuse to renew your policy, cancel your policy, or increase your premiums during renewal7.
+In Maryland, insurance providers can use your credit score to determine your rate on a new policy, but they cannot deny applications, refuse to renew your policy, cancel your policy, or increase your premiums during renewal based on credit.
 Providers can also use your gender to determine rates on your policy.
-In Maryland, men pay more than women for car insurance8.
+In Maryland, men pay more than women for car insurance.

 When Is a Car Declared a Total Loss?